ziyilin/graal/docs/release-notes/rc5.md

 ### R

-See [CHANGELOG](https://github.com/oracle/fastr/blob/master/CHANGELOG.md) for a complete list.
+See [CHANGELOG](https://github.com/oracle/fastr/blob/master/CHANGELOG.md) for the list of changes.

 ### LLVM interpreter for C/C++ & other native languages